 The patterns have been mined at EduPLoP 2016.
 At this 4-day workshop we mined more than 90 patterns of hybrid pedagogy.
 All attendees had already stories to share about using hybrid forms of educations.
 Moreover we were working on new solutions.
 The patterns we found can be clustered into different categories.
-Köppe, Nørgård, & Pedersen (2017) have created a map that shows the different categories and their relations.
+Köppe, Nørgård, and Pedersen (2017) have created a map that shows the different categories and their relations (see Figure 1).

-Figure 1.
-Map of hybrid education pattern categories.
+Fig. 1: Map of hybrid education pattern categories, adapted from [Köppe et al. 2017]